ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

     from ansible_collections.community.general.plugins.module_utils.cmd_runner import CmdRunner, cmd_runner_fmt

 The same example shows how to make use of some of them in the instantiation of the ``CmdRunner`` object.
-Below you will find a description of each one of the convenience methods available and examples of how to use them.
+A description of each one of the convenience methods available and examples of how to use them is found below.
 In these descriptions ``value`` refers to the single parameter passed to the formatting function.

 - ``cmd_runner_fmt.as_list()``
-    It does not receive any parameter, function returns ``value`` as-is.
+    This method does not receive any parameter, function returns ``value`` as-is.

     - Creation:
         ``cmd_runner_fmt.as_list()``